ice tower review

 Budget

-Before to conclude, let’s take a look at the budget
+Before concluding, let’s take a look at the budget.

-It’s easy to get better systems with more money, so we need to compare the price of the four solutions to have a better analysis:
+It’s easy to get better systems with more money, so we need to compare the prices of the four solutions to have a better analysis:

 • No cooling system: $0